Your 8K content guide - LG EXPERIENCE | LG UK

 Discover all the benefits of 8K resolution televisions and find out why it is set to completely change the entertainment industry.

 With a range of ultra-high resolution televisions now hitting the market, it seems the 8K revolution has arrived.
-But why exactly should we be excited about 8K and what does this mean for the future of TV?
-Well, to start, it means witnessing the clearest picture you’re ever likely to see.
+But why exactly should we be excited about 8K, is an 8K TV worth it and what is the best 8K TV for homes?

-It is four times the resolution of Full HD and double that of 4K, measuring 7680x4320, meaning images are composed of a staggering 33 million pixels.
+To dive in, let’s answer the simplest question first - what is 8K TV resolution?
+It is four times the resolution of Full HD and if you have ever wondered what is the difference between 4K and 8K TV is, well, it is double that of 4K, measuring 7680x4320, meaning images are composed of a staggering 33 million pixels.
 That means you will be able to see details in TV shows and movies that no other television can offer.

 And these extra pixels really do matter as they help to create a breathtaking picture that has to be seen to be believed.
 Which is exactly why filmmakers have already begun to shoot using 8K cameras.